Governor Profiles

 Daryl Smith

-I am a parent governor with a son in year 9.
+I am a parent governor with a son at Archway.
 I am a Royal Navy veteran and currently work as a consultant in the defence sector.
 I have a background in public procurement, project delivery and service delivery, and as a parent governor I hope to use these skills to ensure the school delivers the optimum service and facilities for our children, the wider community, and future students of archway.

 I have no business or pecuniary interests with the school.